2011 Liechtenstein referendums: Campaign

 The registered partnership law was supported by the government and all parties in the Landtag, but opposed by the socially conservative advocacy group "Vox Populi" and the Roman Catholic Archdiocese of Vaduz.

+Abortion

+Prince Alois had threatened to veto the result of the referendum should it have turned out in favour, but ultimately it was rejected by voters.

 New hospital

 On 28 June the Landtag passed a bill approving spending 83 million francs on the construction of a national hospital in Vaduz by 14 votes to 11.
 A request for an advisory referendum was rejected by 12 votes to 11, but a committee gathered 2,951 signatures between 8 July and 3 August, forcing a referendum.

 Results

 Registered partnerships

-The referendum achieved a good turnout of about 70 percent as of Friday evening because of a large majority of voters who had already used postal voting.
+The referendum achieved a turnout of about 70 percent as of Friday evening because of a large majority of voters who had already used postal voting.
 Total turnout was 74.2 percent.